axllent/silverstripe-trailing-slash/README.md

 ## Requirements

-- SilverStripe 4.*
+- Silverstripe 4.*

-For SilverStripe 3, please refer to the [SilverStripe3 branch](https://github.com/axllent/silverstripe-trailing-slash/tree/silverstripe3).
+For Silverstripe 3, please refer to the [Silverstripe3 branch](https://github.com/axllent/silverstripe-trailing-slash/tree/silverstripe3).

 ## Installation and configuration